Join our team!

 Training Environment

-The Whelan lab currently has a research associate, 2 post-doctoral associates, 2 Masters students, a lab technician and a lab manager, all of whom provide valuable insight and input across all projects within the lab.
+The Whelan lab currently has a research associate, 2 post-doctoral associates, 1 doctoral student, 2 masters students, a lab technician and a lab manager, all of whom provide valuable insight and input across all projects within the lab.
 We use a variety of research models and different approaches to answer questions regarding spinal cord circuitry.
 You will be exposed to the in vitro en bloc and slice preparations, calcium imaging and molecular staining techniques.
 Our in vivo experiments involve surgical techniques and injury models.
 Finally, we conduct a variety of behavioural experiments and make use of optogenetic approaches.

 Currently, our lab has 4 electrophysiology rigs: 2 for extracellular recordings and 2 for intracellular recordings which are equipped for calcium imaging.
 We also have 2 surgery suites used for intracerebral and spinal cord injections, spinal cord surgeries and other survival surgeries.
 The Cumming School of Medicine and the Hotchkiss Brain Institute (HBI) offers many training experiences to its graduate students.
 The HBI hosts a weekly seminar series, where leading international and national neuroscientists present their work.
 Students can also make use of the HBI NeuroTechnology Platforms which provide users with technical expertise and serves as an important venue for multidisciplinary training and collaborative interactions.
 The HBI NeuroTechnology Platforms include a state-of-the-art microscopy facility and an advanced rodent behavioural and optogenetic testing facility.
 The HBI Advanced Microscopy Platform (AMP) includes light sheet 3D microscopy, multiphoton, spectral & high sensitivity confocal imaging, laser capture microdissection, high-resolution slide scanning, in vivo confocal endomicroscopy and live widefield microscopy, as well as high-content screening capabilities.
 The CSM Optogenetics Platform includes advanced gait analysis, comprehensive sensorimotor testing, assays of cognition and emotionality, as well as optogentic and in vivo miniature camera imaging and electrophysiological tools for behaving animals.
 The HBI also runs the Research, Education And Leadership In NeuroSciencE (REALISE) program which offers modular based courses designed to further professional and academic abilities.
 REALISE helps trainees develop the tools necessary to become the next generation of community, business and academic leaders.